stashed/docs/docs/guides/use-cases/cross-namespace-target/index.md

 ```
 Stash uses the AppBinding CRD to connect with the target database.

+> If you are not using KubeDB to deploy the database, create the AppBinding manually.

 **Insert Sample Data:**

 Now, we are going to exec into the database pod and create some sample data.
 At first, find out the database Pod using the following command,